KINGAWESOME266/UltimateChatbotProject/README.md

 ### Prerequisites

-What things you need to install the software and how to install them *Visual Studio
+What things you need to install the software and how to install them 1.Visual Studio
-	*Download from here according to your OS.
+	1.Download from here according to your OS.
-*Microsoft .NET (Framework if Windows, otherwise Core)
+2.Microsoft .NET (Framework if Windows, otherwise Core)
-	*Download according to OS.
+	1.Download according to OS.